ArduPilot/ardupilot_wiki/common/source/docs/common-relay.rst

 .. image:: ../../../images/GPIO_numbers.png

 In the above case, you could set the BRD_PWM_COUNT down to 8, freeing PWM9 and PWM10 for GPIO use, then use GPIO pin 58 (which is PWM output 9 on the board) for a relay pin.
-Use its GPIO number to set ``RELAY_PIN`` parameter in the above Mission Planner parameter entry ignoring the drop-down selections or, directly in the parameter itself, using the CONFIG/Full Parameter List screen.
+Use its GPIO number to set ``RELAYx_PIN`` parameter in the above Mission Planner parameter entry ignoring the drop-down selections or, directly in the parameter itself, using the CONFIG/Full Parameter List screen.

 .. note:: any change to relay pin setup requires a reboot to take effect.